fabioruetz/vscode_dockerdev/README.md

 Addtional Links without any promis of relevance:
 - https://a-nau.github.io/blog/2024-03-17-VS_Code_Devcontainer/

-# Worskpace Overview:

-worskpace_root
-  |_.devcontainer/
-  |_.vscode/
-  |_.git
-  |_README.md
-  |_src/
-    |_awsome_pkg

-- "Workpace Root" or "worskacpe directory" refers to the root or origin of this workspace
-- `.devcontainer`: Used for devcontainer[here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) configuration, contains a configuration file and

 ## Where to get good base docker images from:
 Most of the time, a good base image is availbe from ROS, Nvidia or another organisition that will make life easier.